-Parents may request a reduced price or free meal benefits by submitting a Free/Reduced Meal Application form at www.lunchapp.com or www.jenhudfood.org or contacting the Food Service Director at 616-457-2400.
+Parents may request a reduced price or free meal benefits by submitting a Free/Reduced Meal Application form at www.jenhudfood.org or contacting the Food Service Director at 616-457-2400.

-§5.6 Parent Involvement
+Parent Involvement

-Parents and staff are a team creating an atmosphere that provides a positive setting which will lead to success for children.
 One great way for parents to be involved in their child's education is through the District's various parent volunteer programs.
-Volunteers assist the students and staff in ways such as reading with children, making popcorn, working in media centers, and more.
+Volunteers assist the students and staff in ways such as storytelling, reading with children, running the school store, making popcorn, working with computers, and more.
 Parental involvement is appreciated and highly encouraged.
-The Parent Clubs are organizations which give support to the schoolcommunity.
-They also provide an opportunity for new parents to meet others and work together.
+The Parents' Club is an organization which gives support to the school mission.
+It also provides an opportunity for new parents to meet others and work together.
+Parents and staff are a team creating an atmosphere that provides a positive setting which will lead to success for children.

-Parents partner with the District through opportunities to participate on one of the District's various advisory committees.
-Parents are consulted regarding communications, partnering in student learning, parent resources, and decision-making.
+Parents are encouraged to participate on one of the schools' School Improvement Teams.
+The schools also survey parents on a regular basis regarding communications, partnering in student learning, parent resources, and decision-making.
 For more information, please see Board of Education Policy 3002 and its corresponding administrative regulation.